Izenda7Series/docs/ref/api_data_model.rst

        .. note::

           The same as :ref:`GET_connection/basicInfo/(tenant_id)`
+   * - `GET dataModel/basicQuerySourceCategoriesInfo/{connection_id}`_
+     - Returns an array of the :term:`query source categories <query source category>` in the specified connection.

+       .. versionadded:: 2.0.2
    * - `GET dataModel/basicQuerySourcesInfo/{connection_id}/(type)`_
      - Returns an array of id and name of the query sources in the specified connection, filtered by type (Table, View or Stored Procedure).
    * - `GET dataModel/querySourcesInfo/{connection_id}/(type)`_